Mike Bradley (politician): As commentator

 Bradley is a frequent media commentator on local, provincial, national and international issues.
 He has appeared on Prime Time News Town Hall Series with Jean Chrétien; NBC News with Tom Brokaw; CNN; CBC Radio Noon; Focus Ontario; As It Happens; and the current CBC Radio shows.
 He appears on CBC's Ontario Morning Mayors' Panel and was a regular on the national CBC radio show The Point.
 Bradley appeared in Michael Moore's Bowling for Columbine and was called by Moore "The Voice of Reason".
 He writes a column for Sarnia Lambton This Week—a mixture of humour, politics and about life—called "Open Mike", which was described by the London Free Press as "having more laughs than a Dave Barry column."
 Bradley, a long-time Bruce Springsteen fan, contributed to two books about Springsteen in 2007 and 2009—For You and The Light in the Darkness—by Lawrence Kirsch.
 Mike Bradley also appeared on The Agenda with Steve Paikin in his series "Growing Sarnia."

 Bradley was also interviewed by Kevin McShan, a graduate of the St. Clair College Journalism program who now has his own YouTube channel.
 McShan did an interview on 14 May 2015 on the YouTube channel "What does Windsor Need to do to hire more individuals with Disabilities?"
 Bradley mentioned, "Well simply, they can look at student hiring, we have had over 60 students in a population of 75,000 in the last four years who were challenged.
 It continues to grow and now the County and other agencies along with the private sector.
 So the city has to show leadership and I will be sending out at the end of the month to all Mayors and Council the new Mayor's challenge which will give them an opportunity to show how good it is and how simple it is to do so."

-He also mentioned, "In order to continue this positive momentum forward, it's all about maintaining environments where everyone has the opportunity to watch their fingerprints in the sand of independence and equality."
-This interview was done on 30 May 2015 in the YouTube video, "Sarnia Leads by Example: Hiring individuals with disabilities."
-This was also done by Kevin McShan as well.

-Bradley was also interviewed on The Alim Show (done by Alim Nathoo who was born and raised in Sarnia, Ontario) on 100.3 Sound FM CKMS Radio Waterloo CKMS-FM on 23 February 2016 where he talked about his advocacy for hiring People with Disabilities and how people need to do the right thing by allowing them to participate fully in society.
+Bradley was also interviewed on The Alim Show, hosted by Alim Nathoo, on 100.3 Sound FM CKMS Radio Waterloo CKMS-FM on 23 February 2016 where he talked about his advocacy for hiring People with Disabilities and how people need to do the right thing by allowing them to participate fully in society.
 He also mentioned the importance of all cities to have all public transit buses to have "Stop Announcements" and how it is the law to have that in the Province of Ontario.
 He also mentioned that he has hired People with Disabilities at Sarnia City Hall and ensured all citizens have equal access for jobs and services in the City of Sarnia and the Province of Ontario.